Metrication opposition: Duplication in naming and usage

 A common argument for the metric system is that it avoids duplication of naming and the associated confusion.
 The most commonly cited example is pound (force) vs pound (mass), which have the same symbol and are both commonly written simply as "pounds", which can lead to costly and dangerous shipping and engineering errors.
-Opponents of metrication point out that this issue only occurs due to misuse; when used 'properly', there is no cause for confusion.
+Opponents of metrication argue that this issue only occurs due to misuse; when used "properly", there is no cause for confusion.

 Separately, it is also argued that customary units feature too many overlapping units.
 The most commonly cited examples are in liquid volume, where metric has simply litres while customary has gallons, pints, quarts, fluid ounces, and the rarely used gill, and minim, all of which cover volumes of liquid in similar ranges.
-Metrication opponents point out that this allows for easily listing amounts that are awkward in metric (e.g. 1 liquid pint = 568.3 mL in the UK and 473 mL in the US) but are commonly used and avoids "excessive" use of decimals and fractions.
+Metrication opponents argue that this allows for easily listing amounts that are awkward in metric (e.g. 1 liquid pint = 568.3 mL in the UK and 473 mL in the US) but are commonly used and avoids "excessive" use of decimals and fractions.
 These problems however would disappear if metrication continues and they cease to become as common, replaced with a metric equivalent.
 For example, a pint is often rounded down to 0.5 L, otherwise sometimes rounded up to 0.6 L.

 Industry-specific product sizing

-Metric opposed artisans and practitioners may be concerned by certain dimensions being less memorable with metric units.
+Metric-opposed artisans and practitioners may be concerned by certain dimensions being less memorable with metric units.
 As the table below shows, industries have addressed such concerns by using a "hard conversion" into metric units of the dimensions involved.
-(Metric conversion also gives the opportunity to "Rationalize" the range of sizes which are available.):
+(Metric conversion also gives the opportunity to "rationalize" the range of sizes which are available.):

-Some industries, even in metric countries, have adopted industry standards which are not obviously multiples of metric units.
-One example of this is paper sizes: the widely used A series specification begins from A0, which has a surface area of 1 square metre, with sides in the ratio of approximately 1: (841mm by 1189mm).
-This ratio has the unique property that when cut or folded in half widthways, the halves also have the same aspect ratio.
-Each ISO paper size is one half of the area of the next larger size in the same series.
-This means that A4 business letter paper is m² (0.0625m²), yielding sides that are 210mm × 297mm.